jo-im/SCPRv4/README.md

 This is by far the easiest way of getting the application up and running.
 All you need is to have [Docker](https://www.docker.com/) with [docker-compose](https://docs.docker.com/compose/) installed.

-Obtain a Deploybot key for a database backup and provide that to a new MySQL container.
+Obtain a Deploybot key for a database backup and set it as a temporary environment variable.

+      export SCPRV4_DEPLOYBOT_TOKEN=<your token>

+Then pull/run the services.

-      docker-compose run -d mysql <DEPLOYBOT TOKEN>
+      docker-compose up -d mysql redis elasticsearch

-This will pull a database backup, which will take a few minutes to do.
+The MySQL container will pull a database backup, which will take a few minutes to do.
 Unfortunately, there's currently no way to run the command without daemon mode and be able to exit the container with CTRL+C until we can modify `scpr/restore-percona-backup` to optionally pull a backup without starting the MySQL server.
 You can check if your MySQL server is up and running by executing `curl localhost:3306` and seeing if you get a response.

-Then run the rest of the services.

-      docker-compose up -d redis elasticsearch

 If you have Rails installed on your host, running the web server is simple as: